bhazeltn/wall-of-fame-v3-defuct/README.md

 I tried again with Ruby on Rails as a back end and Angular as a front end to try to learn about micro services.
 I needed more time with Angular before I should have attempted this.

 I am restarting the project in Ruby on Rails.
-I am going to use Test Driven Development to create the project.
+Once I have the project completed I will revisit splitting it into smaller chunks in a microservice style approach